Heterodyne: History

-In 1901, Reginald Fessenden demonstrated a direct-conversion heterodyne receiver or beat receiver as a method of making continuous wave radiotelegraphy signals audible.
+In 1901, Reginald Fessenden demonstrated a direct-conversion receiver or beat receiver as a method of making continuous wave radiotelegraphy signals audible.
 Fessenden's receiver did not see much application because of its local oscillator's stability problem.
 A stable yet inexpensive local oscillator was not available until Lee de Forest invented the triode vacuum tube oscillator.
 In a 1905 patent, Fessenden stated that the frequency stability of his local oscillator was one part per thousand.

 In radio telegraphy, the characters of text messages are translated into the short duration dots and long duration dashes of Morse code that are broadcast as radio signals.
 Radio telegraphy was much like ordinary telegraphy.
 One of the problems was building high power transmitters with the technology of the day.
 Early transmitters were spark gap transmitters.
 A mechanical device would make sparks at a fixed but audible rate; the sparks would put energy into a resonant circuit that would then ring at the desired transmission frequency (which might be 100 kHz).
 This ringing would quickly decay, so the output of the transmitter would be a succession of damped waves.
 When these damped waves were received by a simple detector, the operator would hear an audible buzzing sound that could be transcribed back into alpha-numeric characters.

 With the development of the arc converter radio transmitter in 1904, continuous wave (CW) modulation began to be used for radiotelegraphy.
 CW Morse code signals are not amplitude modulated, but rather consist of bursts of sinusoidal carrier frequency.
 When CW signals are received by an AM receiver, the operator does not hear a sound.
 The direct-conversion (heterodyne) detector was invented to make continuous wave radio-frequency signals audible.

 The "heterodyne" or "beat" receiver has a local oscillator that produces a radio signal adjusted to be close in frequency to the incoming signal being received.
 When the two signals are mixed, a "beat" frequency equal to the difference between the two frequencies is created.
 Adjusting the local oscillator frequency correctly puts the beat frequency in the audio range, where it can be heard as a tone in the receiver's earphones whenever the transmitter signal is present.
 Thus the Morse code "dots" and "dashes" are audible as beeping sounds.
 This technique is still used in radio telegraphy, the local oscillator now being called the beat frequency oscillator or BFO.
 Fessenden coined the word heterodyne from the Greek roots hetero- "different", and dyn- "power" (cf. δύναμις or dunamis).